CASE FILE // PC-2026-04

 VendorPer-user-year bandDistinguishing approachStrongest segment

-KnowBe4$20-$60Content-library breadth, US-market leaderSMB to enterprise broadly
+KnowBe4$20-$45Content-library breadth, AIDA agents, US-market leader, now publishes pricingSMB to enterprise broadly

 Proofpoint PSAT$25-$70Bundled with Proofpoint email securityExisting Proofpoint customers